-- RWR 100 or ENG 155 or equivalent test scores - MAT 155 or equivalent test scores
+- ENG 155 or equivalent test scores - MAT 155 or equivalent test scores

 NOTE: Currently all Automotive classes are offered during the day and all Diesel and Heavy Equipment classes are offered during the evening.
 To complete degree, a student must attend both day and evening classes.